 - Re-testing to confirm the balance has been restored

-The proposed mechanism of how magnets might influence pH involves several theoretical concepts:
+The proposed mechanism of how magnets might influence pH involves several in theory concepts:

 1. Magnetic Field Influence on Ions

-Magnetic fields can influence charged particles (ions) in the body.
-Since pH is related to the concentration of hydrogen ions (H+), some theories suggest that magnetic fields might influence ion movement and distribution, potentially affecting pH levels.
+Magnetic fields can act on charged particles (ions) in the body. pH is tied to the count of hydrogen ions (H+).
+Some theories say magnetic fields may shift how ions move and spread.
+That could affect pH levels.

 2. Cellular and Tissue Response